conan-io/docs/devtools/create_installer_packages.rst

 One of the most useful features of Conan is to package executables like compilers or build tools and distribute them in a controlled way to the team of developers.
-This way Conan helps not only with the graph of dependencies of the application itself, but also with all the ecosystem needed to generate the project, making it really easy to control everythin involved in the deployed application.
+This way Conan helps not only with the graph of dependencies of the application itself, but also with all the ecosystem needed to generate the project, making it really easy to control everything involved in the deployed application.

 Those tools need to run in the working machine (the ``build`` machine) regardless of the ``host`` platform where the generated binaries will run.
 If those platforms are different, we are cross building software.